solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 ```

 ### Local Cluster Adjustments
-As we are testing in a local cluster, add the following to your `/etc/hosts` file:
+As we are testing in a local cluster, add `127.0.0.1 dex.gloo-system.svc.cluster.local` to your `/etc/hosts` file:
 ```
-127.0.0.1 dex.gloo-system.svc.cluster.local
+echo "127.0.0.1 dex.gloo-system.svc.cluster.local" | sudo tee -a /etc/hosts
 ```

 The OIDC flow redirects the browser to a login page hosted by dex.
 This line in the hosts file will allow this flow to work, with
 Dex hosted inside our cluster (using `kubectl port-forward`).